 In the Fall of 2016, Elaine was asked to sit in with Late Night with Seth Meyers’ 8G band for a week.
 Let it be known that Elaine hates practicing the drums by herself.
 The Trees were taking a much deserved break, so she called up Bryce to come play with her so it wouldn’t be so arduous to brush up before the show taping.
 After the first day, Bryce called Chris…all of the sudden, new music was being written and grand ideas were starting to form.
 All three of them realized that they just love the heck out of the music they create together, and by golly, they needed to do something about it…finally.

 On April 14, 2017, Noble Bodies was officially born.
 “Why not just keep the name Another Statistic?”, you ask.
 Glad you asked.
 It was too difficult for people to say it without stuttering or tripping over the massive amounts of consonants.
 Also, Noble Bodies is a cooler name.
 AND why keep an old name when you are setting out on a brand new adventure???

 Noble Bodies released their first single, "What A World", in September, 2017.
 In November, 2017, they released their debut EP, "It's Ok It's Hell."

 Noble Bodies hit the road in April-May 2018 on their "Come See Us" Tour.

 They are currently recording new material and released another single called "Take Me Down" in May 2018.
-They hope to have the album ready by early 2019.
+They hope to have the album ready by early to mid 2019.

 Bryce, Elaine, and Chris want you to love Noble Bodies, at least almost as much as they do.